jyggiz/upwork-021929513475669743823/README.md

 Additionally, when an audio finishes, it **automatically loads the next one**.

 This approach allows the page to load much faster and ensures the user only loads the audio they actually need, reducing unnecessary delays.

+P.S Solution 1 use absolute path and solution 2 use relative path to load audios.